Debit VS Credit Transactions: The Complete Small Business Guide

 For the banks, there is some risk involved in credit card transactions because the consumer might default on the loan.

-How Debit Card Transactions Work
+How Debit Transactions Work For Businesses

 Debit cards work differently because the consumer has already pre-authorized the bank to take the money from a specific bank account.
-So, when the issuing bank of the debit card gets a payment request from the merchant’s bank, the issuing bank authorizes payment and then, without waiting for additional authorization, takes the money out of the consumer’s bank account.
+When the issuing bank of the debit card gets a payment request from the merchant’s bank, the issuing bank authorizes payment and then, without waiting for additional authorization, takes the money out of the consumer’s bank account.

 What Happens When A Consumer Selects The Credit Path Debit Charge Option